sarahciston/codingcare/posts/guide.md

 [^queerfeeling]: In this way, coding is like queerness: If you wonder if you're queer enough, you are!

->"I remember I was presenting this project.
-I'd done at my internship where it was a Processing project.
-And it featured this ink simulation.
-And then I remember people were asking me how I did it.
-And I got to do some whiteboarding and explain bit shifting and how to do operations in color.
-And I don't think I fully understand what I was saying.
->"But it's a really fun experience to teach and learn, and teach and learn at the same time, and feel like we are all--like there wasn't any lesson, plan, or anything."
->>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

->"It's small and tight, and we have a bunch of regulars. but I also feel like maybe there are other people out there who were not reaching who might be interested or where we can like the community, would benefit from having them as well, we're even like not just individuals. like other organizations like, I think, the a student assembly for accessibility with having some discussions about technological accessibility."
->>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 Ada?
 >"it was time to get into coding.
 And by that I mean—hours of getting things wrong and few moments of figuring out something right."